rgeissen/teradata-trusted-data-agent/README.md

     pip install -r requirements.txt
     ```

-### Step 3: Configure API Key (Optional)
+### Step 3: Configure API Keys (Optional)

-You can either enter your API key in the UI at runtime or, for convenience during development, create a `.env` file in the project root.
+You can either enter your API keys in the UI at runtime or, for convenience during development, create a `.env` file in the project root.
 The application will automatically load these keys.

 ```
 # For Google Models